The Best Alternative to a Window Air Conditioner

 Whereas there’s only one way to install a window air conditioner, the twin components of a ductless system can be configured in any number of ways, leaving you free to seek the most inconspicuous solution.
 For starters, within a set radius that depends on your chosen system, the outdoor unit can be placed on the portion of your property where it’s least likely to draw attention.
 You may also conceal its presence with strategic landscaping or even a curtaining structure, such as a trellis.
 Meanwhile, sleek, low-profile indoor units can mount either high on the wall, near the floor or within the ceiling, wherever you think it would look the best.
 No matter what you decide, the windows in the room would remain completely unobstructed.
 That’s right: You no longer have to sacrifice daylight and your view to the outdoors, as you would with a window unit, for the full duration of the summer.

 Another factor to consider is noise.
 Even the quietest window air conditioners tend to make a racket.
-Not only in comparison, but objectively speaking, Mitsubishi Electric ductless systems are ultra-quiet.
-When running, indoor units reach volumes as low as 19 decibels—quieter than a whisper!
+Mini splits are, by comparison, ultra-quiet.
+When running, indoor units from Mitsubishi Elect reach volumes as low as 19 decibels—quieter than a whisper!

-One final aspect of Mitsubishi Electric technology proves its all-around versatility.
-These ductless systems provide, not only cooling, but heating as well.
+One final aspect of mini split technology proves its all-around versatility.
+These ductless systems typically provide not only cooling, but heating as well.
 In cooling mode, the indoor and outdoor unit work to draw heat from inside the home and deposit it safely outside.
 The flip of a switch reverses the action, causing the system to collect heat from outside and bring it indoors.
 In effect, the same ductless system you count on for effective and efficient summertime cooling can also provide comfort-giving heat in the winter.
 Try saying that about a window AC!